richelbilderbeek/paper_critical_ai/docs/paper.md

     - Reflection
     - Judgement

+This framework can be used as a guide to take any learner, such an AI, to the highest level of critical thinking, as we'll do in the experiment of this paper.

 Additionally, `[Spector & Ma, 2019]` state that
 'The process of critical thinking requires the support of corresponding internal indispositions such as open-mindedness and truth-seeking'.
 Seeking the truth is one of the goals of science `[ref, ?UNESCO]`.
-Would an AI be able to think critically, hence, it would be able to (help) seek the truth.
+Would an AI be able to think critically, hence, it would be able to (help) seek the truth, which is what we investigate in this paper.

-### AI is can do some level of critical thinking

-AI can do critical thinking to some extent [reference].

 ### Humans do critical thinking when discussing academic papers